 Traveling in debt

-Although everyone wants to take a vacation, you have to be financially transparent with yourself about whether you can afford one.
-According to Valuepenguin, 27% of travelers will go into vacation debt this summer.
+Although everyone wants to take a vacation, you need to be financially transparent with yourself about whether you can afford one.
+According to Valuepenguin, 29% of travelers will go into vacation debt this summer.

 Laurence Norah, co-founder of the Finding the Universe travel blog advises cutting back on taking extravagant vacations to minimize post-travel credit card debt.

 “I think one should think carefully about money priorities if in debt.
 I’d not say a vacation should be totally ruled out, as it can be positive for our well being.
 However, instead of an expensive overseas trip, perhaps think about a more budget focused adventure closer to home.
 Look for trip ideas which don’t cost a lot like camping or hiking, or just consider taking some time to explore your local area on a staycation style break.”

 Nick Mueller, Director of Operations at HawaiianIslands explores other options to lessen vacation debt.

 “When planning a vacation, it’s important to plan, budget, and save well ahead of time in order to avoid debt.
 Having a careful, structured, but flexible budget will allow you to splurge on elements of vacation most meaningful to you while sparing and saving on less important aspects.
 It will also give you clear figures on what you can expect to spend.”

 Cutting back to enjoy the experience

 Avoid extra expenses you don’t need while on vacation.
 Don’t take expensive tours when you can just walk around with a guidebook.